ExitValue.ai

 How Specialty Contractors Are Valued

-Specialty contractors — mechanical, fire protection, steel erection, concrete, painting, insulation, and other licensed trades — are valued based on earnings consistency, backlog quality, and the scarcity of their licensed workforce.
-Our database of 455 specialty contractor transactions shows a median EV/EBITDA of 6.0x for deals in the $5M-$25M range, with SMB deals under $5M averaging 2.5x EBITDA.
+Specialty contractors, mechanical, fire protection, steel erection, concrete, painting, insulation, and other licensed trades, are valued based on earnings consistency, backlog quality, and the scarcity of their licensed workforce.
+Our database of 455 specialty contractor transactions shows a median earnings multiple of 6.0x for deals in the $5M-$25M range, with SMB deals under $5M averaging an earnings multiple.

 Valuation by Contractor Type and Size

-Small specialty contractors (under $5M revenue) typically sell for 2-4x SDE, with the specific multiple driven by the licensing requirements of the trade, the quality of the workforce, and the owner's involvement level.
+Small specialty contractors (under $5M revenue) typically sell for an SDE-multiple range, with the specific multiple driven by the licensing requirements of the trade, the quality of the workforce, and the owner's involvement level.
 A mechanical contractor with a master plumber's license and 10 journeymen on staff is worth more than a painting contractor at the same revenue level.

-Mid-market specialty contractors ($5M-$50M) attract strategic and PE buyers at 4-7x EBITDA.
+Mid-market specialty contractors ($5M-$50M) attract strategic and PE buyers at platform-tier earnings multiples.
 At this size, buyers expect project management infrastructure, estimating capabilities, bonding capacity, and multiple licensed individuals.
-Our data shows 5.35x median EBITDA in the $25M-$100M bracket.
+Our data shows 5.3x median EBITDA in the $25M-$100M bracket.

 High-barrier trades like fire protection, elevator service, and specialized mechanical work command premium multiples because licensing requirements limit competition and create workforce scarcity.
 These contractors often maintain service/maintenance revenue streams that add recurring income.